Turn a Winter Travel Nightmare into a Dream Come True

 Know your credit cards’ benefits.

 Check each card’s fine print or call their representatives.
 Find out which of your credit cards has travel coverage built right in.
 If none of them has it, get one that does!
-You can start with the two that scored us our great NYC trip (see the blue links in The Second Honeymoon section, above), or check out another favorite of ours, the Starwood Preferred Guest AmEx card.
+You can start with the two that scored us our great NYC trip, or check out another favorite of ours, the Starwood Preferred Guest AmEx card.

 Make travel reservations with your travel rewards credit cards.